novoalab/m6ABasecaller_per_read_analysis/m6A_sites/README.md

-Below is a table describing the BED files that can be found in this folder.
+In this folder, you can find 5 BED files, which correspond to the list of m6A sites predicted by m6ABasecaller in different publicly available direct RNA nanopore sequencing datasets.
-These bed files correspond to the list of m6A sites predicted by m6ABasecaller in different publicly available direct RNA nanopore sequencing datasets.
+* The table below includes a brief description of each of the BED files that can be found in this folder.
-We should note that we only consider an m6A site as "true" if the site has at least 25 reads of coverage in the given dataset, and a minimum per-site modification frequency of 5%.
+* We only list a site as "m6A-modified" if the site has at least 25 reads of coverage in the given dataset,and a minimum per-site modification frequency of 5%.
-However, the predictions are done independently on each read (i.e. it is an m6A-aware basecaller)
+* We should note that prediction of m6A modifications is done per-read, not per-site.